 This pattern indicates that concerns related to trade authorisation continue to form a major part of investor disputes reported to the exchanges during this period.

-For retail investors, Unauthorised trading is not just about money, it is about trust.
+For retail investors, unauthorised trading by stockbroker is not just about money; it is about trust.

 Unexpected trades can drain savings, create panic, and push people into forced decisions they never planned to make.